gurchik/derek.gurchik.com/content/2017/beginners-assembly-part1.md

 ---
+template: "post.html.j2"
 title: "A Beginner's Guide to x86 Assembly, Part 1 of 2"
+date: 2017-02-12
 summary: "In this two-part series we will be implementing a Reverse Polish notation (RPN) calculator in bare x86 assembly from the ground up."
-date: 2017-02-12
 ---

 This was originally submitted to Reddit [here](https://www.reddit.com/r/programming/comments/9cx127/a_beginners_guide_to_x86_assembly_writing_a/).